mayuranchalia/CFSummit/README.md

 ## Promotion
 ## Gateway -- Payment GateWay

-There is my sql dump <h3>ecommerce.sql</h3> containg the database tables required for the APIs .
+There is my sql dump **ecommerce.sql** containg the database tables required for the APIs .
-Please create schema named <h3>e-commerce</h3> in your MySql DB.
-Register the Data source in ColdFuison administrator  with name <h3>e-commerce</h3>.
+Please create schema named **e-commerce** in your MySql DB.
+Register the Data source in ColdFuison administrator  with name **e-commerce**.